iplai/c4djson/README.md

 C:\Users\Administrator\AppData\Roaming\Maxon\Maxon Cinema 4D 2023_BCDB4759\python39\libs
 C:\Program Files\Maxon Cinema 4D 2023\resource\modules\python\libs\python39.win64.framework\lib\site-packages
 ```

 The paths can be got by run this line of code in cinema 4d python console:

 ```python
 import sys;print("\n".join(sys.path))
 ```

 For my preference, I put it in the first one, which is the same path of c4d dummy package.

 Usage
 =====

-## load
+- Load

-Simply import all from c4djson you'd like to use in your scripts or plugins,
-like you normally would:
+Simply import all from c4djson you'd like to use in your scripts or plugins, like you normally would:

 ```python
 from c4djson import *
 Tree({
     # Put your objects here as the first picture above.
 }).load().print()
 ```

-## dump
+- Dump

 Put `dump.py` and `dump.tif` in your c4d scripts folder.
 Make it a button as the following gif do.

 ![](https://github.com/iplai/c4djson/raw/master/images/dump.gif)

 Contributions